by Nebula Haze

 If you don't understand light periods, your plant may never start making buds!
 The light schedule experienced by your plant will actually change its life stage.
 Learn more…

-The first stage, "Vegetative" begins when they first sprout, at the beginning of their life.
+The first stage, "Vegetative" begins when marijuana plants first sprout, at the beginning of their life.

 Outdoor growers plant their seeds in Spring when the days are naturally longer.
 In the wild, cannabis seeds naturally germinate in the Spring.